Algarve-Tourist.com

 Other considerations for car rental in the Algarve

-Age restrictions apply to car hire.
-While the minimum age is usually 21, drivers under 25 often face surcharges or may be restricted to certain vehicle categories.
-Check with your car rental company for their specific policies.
+Age restrictions apply to most rentals.
+The minimum age is typically 21, but drivers under 25 face surcharges and may be limited to certain vehicle categories.
+Check the specific policy before booking.

 Cabo de São Vicente Portugal